These Women Built Careers In Retail. The Pandemic Tore Through Their Stores

 When the pandemic started, Wilcox-Nicholls had been with Mattress Firm for about five years and was about to manage a new store.
 She got paintbrushes to fix a few wall dings, a little coffee bar to set up.
 Then came the call for voluntary furloughs.
 Then stores closed.
 Soon, she found herself jobless.

 "At first I was really ashamed.
 I wanted to hide," Wilcox-Nicholls says.
 "Because this is my life's work.
-I am a professional mattress sales person and I'm really, really good at it. "
+I am a professional mattress salesperson and I'm really, really good at it. "

 It had been an accidental career for her, even though it became a solid one.
-In her early 20s, with a new baby, but without a high-school diploma, she had wandered down the main street of her town, résumé in hand.
+In her early 20s, with a new baby but without a high school diploma, she had wandered down the main street of her town, résumé in hand.
 A mattress store hired her, and that job allowed her to afford her first car and a house where "everybody got their own bedroom."

 But over time, Wilcox-Nicholls wondered whether a retail life was sustainable.
 She filled time between customers studying for her GED.
 In her 30s, she got into community college.
 Now 46, she's chipping away at a bachelor's degree in physics, hoping one day to work in a lab.